-This is a great recipe to kick off the summer with.
+Summer is around the corner, and this is a great recipe that will keep your guests coming back for more!
 A brisket, when cooked right, is a delicious and less expensive meat to serve at a BBQ party.

 Now add a small handful of apple and pecan smoking chips to the blaze basket and close the lid.
 The smoker will “smoke” for the first 30-60 minutes of the 9-10 hour cooking process.
 After this time, there should be “clean” heat exiting the top vent.
 Too much time with smoke may impart a bitter taste.
 Continue to cook the brisket, checking them every hour or so with the heat not exceeding 250-275ºF until the brisket reaches an internal temperature of 200ºF.